 Packing for the beach is always tricky, especially when you’re packing for two (or more).
 Since your little one can’t pack for himself or herself, it’s up to you to bring the essentials.
-With Sunblocz – the all-natural sunscreen, available soon from Olen Baby & Kids, we thought we’d outline the other essentials required for the perfect day at the beach!
+With Sunblocz – the all-natural sunscreen, available now from Olen Baby & Kids, we thought we’d outline the other essentials required for the perfect day at the beach!

 Make sure to bring little sunglasses, a sun hat, and long, light clothing for your little one – and make sure it’s bright, in case they’ve just discovered running you’ll be able to spot them.
 Even using the stroller’s canopy is a great protector against the sun’s ultraviolet rays, which are most intense during 10am and 2pm (and hey, if you avoid those times, you’ll also avoid peak beach traffic).
 Also, bringing both regular and swim diapers is crucial, as swim diapers are only good with solids.
 For Mom, a sarong works if your baby is still taking the breast.

 Sure, there’s plenty of shells and sand at the beach, but if you’re planning on spending a few hours there, you’ll want to bring inflatable toys and the classic pail and shovel combo.
 Why not bring a few of their favourite plastic toys for an adventure in the sand?
 Best to leave the plush teddy bear or puppy at home, in case they “decide to go for a swim.”

 A Hole in the Sand

 Use one of those little shovels to dig a circular pit 8-10” deep and 2-3’ wide and bam – you’ve got yourself a playpen.